tnm/murmurhash-java/readme.md

 murmurhash-java
 =================

-This is an implementation by Viliam Holub of the fast non-cryptographic **murmur hash** algorithm.
+This is an implementation by Viliam Holub of the fast non-cryptographic **murmurhash2** algorithm.

 It is written in Java and is implemented in both 32 and **64-bit** versions.